codeBKashif/ks-logger/README.md

 ### Set up

-1. Install NPM packages from the root of the repo
+Install NPM packages from the root of the repo.

     yarn install

 ### Running a build